 Budgetary Basis of Accounting for Special Revenue Funds-The Agency follows specified procedures in establishing budgetary controls over its revenues and expenditures.
-These controls relate solely to the CDBG, CDBG - COVID, HOME, Emergency Shelter Grant ("ESG") and Housing Opportunities for Persons with Aids ("HOPWA") grant programs, which are funded annually by the U.S. Department of Housing and Urban Development ("HUD") under Metropolitan Entitlement grants.
+These controls relate solely to the CDBG, CDBG - COVID, Section 8 Housing, HOME, and Emergency Rent Assistance grant programs, which are funded annually by the U.S. Department of Housing and Urban Development ("HUD") under Metropolitan Entitlement grants.
 Expenditures for these programs are budgeted over the entitlement program year which commences on October 1 and ends on September 30 of the following year.